SAP-samples/teched2025-AD160/exercises/ex1/README.md

 ![Value Help](images/valuehelp.jpg)

-This completes the first part of the tutorial.
+**This completes the first part of the tutorial.
+Well Done!**

-### 1.4 Add attachments to the application
+### 1.4 Optional exercise: Add attachments to the application

 In this part of the tutorial, another feature of the CAP framework will be added to the application: With each incident, the user should have an option to add an attachment, for example, a photo the problem description.
 For this, addition logic and an additional UI section is needed to maintain and show attachments for each notification.